czczy/MedRAGent/README.md

 This is an automatic literature retrieval and screening system utilizing large language models with retrieval-augmented generation.

 # Features
-Data loading and processing with Pandas and Openpyxl
+Data loading and processing with python

-Text generation based on predefined criteria
+Screening report generation based on predefined PICOS, exclusion criteria, retrieval time, suffix rule and connection rule

-Integration with OpenAI's GPT-4 API for automated citation screening
+Integration with word vector document, PubMed API and LLM API for automated Boolean query construcution and literature screening

 # Prerequisites
 Python 3.x

-An OpenAI API key with access to GPT-4
+An Entrez API key and Entrez email address with access to PubMed

+Any LLM API key (we use DeepSeek-V3-0324 and Kimi-K2-0711-preview)

 # Installation
 Clone the repository